mathurin186/CKS-Study-Guide/README.md

 ## Cluster Setup & Hardening

 ### RBAC
-Take your time and review the documentation on (Kubernetes RBAC)[https://kubernetes.io/docs/reference/access-authn-authz/rbac/].
+Take your time and review the documentation on [Kubernetes RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).
 Understanding the differences between Role and ClusterRole will help you on the exam.
-(Sysdig Explaination)[https://sysdig.com/learn-cloud-native/kubernetes-security/kubernetes-rbac/#:~:text=In%20Kubernetes%2C%20RBAC%20policies%20can,Kubernetes%20identifies%20as%20service%20accounts.]
+[Sysdig Explaination](https://sysdig.com/learn-cloud-native/kubernetes-security/kubernetes-rbac/#:~:text=In%20Kubernetes%2C%20RBAC%20policies%20can,Kubernetes%20identifies%20as%20service%20accounts.)

 A ClusterRole|Role defines a set of permissions and where it is available, in the whole cluster or just a single Namespace.